nk-gears/frontend-service/README.md

 - 404 error page and redirect handling.
 - Integrate [Jest](https://facebook.github.io/jest/) with [enzyme](https://github.com/airbnb/enzyme) as the solution for writing unit tests with code coverage support.
 - [Yarn](https://yarnpkg.com/lang/en/) as the package manager.

-## Who's the Starter for?

-This starter is for those who with basic knowledge of React and have the need for building a server-side app.
-In other words, it's not for a newbie.
-If you're new to React or you don't need a server-side rendering app, I'd recommend you give [create-react-app](https://github.com/facebookincubator/create-react-app) a try.

 ## Requirements